yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 # Getting to know all about Havoc's commands

 In order to interact with the beacon we just received, simply double click on it.
-Upon doing so, you'll now see a prompt allowing you to send commands to the beacon.
+Upon doing so, a prompt allowing you to send commands to the beacon will appear at the bottom.

 ![](/assets/imgs/havoc-c2/Pasted image 20240218212219.png)

-Let's verify that our beacon is alive but testing a simple `whoami` command.
+Let's verify that our beacon is alive by sending a simple `whoami` command.

 ```
 18/02/2024 06:11:42 [Neo] Demon » whoami